Honey in the Battle Against Cough: How Does it Help?

 Certain types of honey, especially Manuka honey from New Zealand, have been found to stimulate cytokine production.
 These proteins aid your immune system in combating illness.
 By enhancing your immune response, honey may help you recover from your cough more quickly.

-Read More: Honey Cough Syrup vs. Commercial Cough Medications: Which is Better?
+Read More: Honey Cough Syrup vs. Commercial Cough Medications: Which is Better?Raw Honey and Cough

 When it comes to beating coughs, raw honey is the way to go.
-This is honey that comes straight from the hive to your jar, without any processing or heating.
+This is the honey that comes straight from the hive to your jar, without any processing or heating.
 Here's why it's so great:

 Better at fighting germs